crystallabs/event_handler/README.md

 ### Emitting events

-Events can be emitted by listing arguments one after another:
+Events can be emitted by calling `emit` and listing arguments one after another:

 ```crystal
 my.emit TestEvent, 10, 20
 ```

-Or by packing them into an event object instance.
+Or by packing them into an event object instance with arguments packed inside it.

 ```crystal
 my.emit TestEvent, TestEvent.new(10, 20)